Maintaining the best humidity for weed will allow your marijuana plants to reach their fullest potential.

 - Proper ventilation will help replace humid grow room air with fresh air, which can lower humidity while bringing in fresh supplies of CO2.
 Make sure to have lots of air movement blowing on the plants directly, this reduces the chances of problems from humidity issues such as bud rot, mold, or mildew.
 Learn more about grow room/tent ventilation and proper air circulation.

 - Using a dehumidifier can reduce grow room air moisture content quickly.
 Dehumidifiers can be attached to humidity sensors to keep your room with in a desired range.
+Learn more about finding a grow tent dehumidifier, or see advice specific to a 4×4 grow tent dehumidifier or a 3×3 grow tent dehumidifier.

 - Air conditioners cool air by removing moisture, making them another good way to reduce not only humidity levels but heat levels as well.